Government dietary guidelines must be be reasonable and based on science.

 Ridiculous and unjustified, right?

 Wrong!
-At least according to a proposal to significantly alter the U.S. Dietary Guidelines by recommending men drink no more than one alcohol beverage per day.
+At least according to a proposal to greatly alter the U.S. Dietary Guidelines.
+The proposal would recommend that men have no more than one alcohol drink per day.

 Government Dietary Guidelines

-For decades, the U.S. Dietary Guidelines have advised that if alcohol is consumed, it should be in moderation.
-Historically, that has been defined as up to two drinks per day for men and one for women.
+For decades, the U.S. Dietary Guidelines have advised that if alcohol is drunk, it should be in moderation.
+That has been defined as up to two drinks per day for men and one for women.
+The advice has guided consumers, healthcare providers, and alcohol researchers like me.

 This differing advice results from physiology, not sexism.
 That’s according to the National Institute for Alcohol Abuse and Alcoholism.
 It explains that “alcohol resides predominantly in body water, and pound for pound, women have less water in their bodies than men.
 This means that after a woman and a man of the same weight drink the same amount of alcohol, the woman’s blood alcohol concentration (BAC, the amount of alcohol in the blood) will tend to be higher.”